RAWWiberg/isoseq_explorations/README.md

 The story gets more complicated, though, because:

-# ii) A set of PacBio "Customer Training" slides (dated March 2020) "Iso-Seq-Express-Library-Preparation-Using-SMRTbell-Express-Template-Prep-Kit-2.0-–-Customer-Training" refers, on slide 48, to the "Procedures and Checlist" document from 2019 above (PN 101-763-800), and also gives a link (https://www.pacb.com/wp-content/uploads/IsoSeqPrimers_Express_SMRTLink6.0.fasta_.zip) to a fasta file containing "Iso-Seq Express Oligo Kit" primer sequences which it claims are required to complete the analysis.
+### ii) A set of PacBio "Customer Training" slides gives another option.
+The slides (dated March 2020) "Iso-Seq-Express-Library-Preparation-Using-SMRTbell-Express-Template-Prep-Kit-2.0-–-Customer-Training" refers, on slide 48, to the "Procedures and Checlist" document from 2019 above (PN 101-763-800), and also gives a [link](https://www.pacb.com/wp-content/uploads/IsoSeqPrimers_Express_SMRTLink6.0.fasta_.zip) to a fasta file containing "Iso-Seq Express Oligo Kit" primer sequences which it claims are required to complete the analysis.
 This fasta file contains the following sequences:

     >5p IsoSeq Express Primer